IRS Form 1127 Instructions

 - When you should and should not file IRS Form 1127

-- IRS criteria that you must be met to qualify for a payment extension
+- IRS eligibility criteria that you must meet to qualify for a payment extension

 Let’s start with an overview of this tax form.